 In a letter to his brother Theo, Van Gogh describes his accommodation:

 The Yellow House

 In early September, he rented four rooms in the the Yellow House.
 Paul Gaugin moved in as Van Gogh’s guest for nine weeks.

 The address of the Yellow House was 2 Place Lamartine, Arles.
-Unfortunately, the Yellow House no longer stands as it was bombed during WWII.
+Unfortunately, the Yellow House no longer stands.
+In World War Two it was bombed.
 Today a newsstand and boulangerie stand in its place.

 In late December, Van Gogh suffered a major psychotic episode, cut off part of his ear and gave it to a prostitute.
 Paul Gauguin tired of Van Gogh’s mood swings left in haste back to Paris.

 Van Gogh admitted himself into hospital and then discharged himself after just over a week.
 However a few weeks later, he again experienced two more psychotic episodes and returned again to hospital for a longer stay.
 Today the hospital’s name is L’Espace van Gogh.

 The Espace van Gogh was originally built in the 16th century as the main hospital in Arles.
 It continued to function as a hospital until well into the 20th century.
 It’s major claim to fame is that Van Gogh hospitalized himself here after his infamous episode of cutting off his left earlobe in December 1888.

 The courtyard’s garden is landscaped to resemble as closely as possible to Van Gogh’s famous painting “Le Jardin de l’Hôtel de Dieu”.

 The complex now houses the town library as well as exhibition spaces, a series of souvenir shops and a cafe.
 This place has become a pilgrimage site for Van Gogh fans.
 It’s address: Pl.
 Dr. Félix Rey, Arles and entrance is free.